 - Click on the POS Settings tab.
 Click here for a more detailed look at your options for settings.

 - Equipment - We will discuss with you what equipment will be best for your needs, if you like.
 For more information on what we recommend, please click here.
 One thing that is unique about our system is that we do not require a certain type of scanner or printer to work with: we are much more flexible than any other POS solution currently available.
 A good basic guideline to follow is that if you can set up and work with a scanner, printer, cash drawer, or card-swiper with your computer, the hardware will almost certainly work with our system because the POS runs in a browser.
+The only exception to this is credit-card processing terminals that some processors require, and your Account Manager will let you know what is needed in your case.
 The easiest hardware to set up utilizes the USB interface with its 'plug and play' ease of use.

 - Basic System Overview Webinar Series - The easiest and best way to begin learning our system is to watch our series of training webinars.
 They cover, in order; Products & Inventory, Point of Sale, and Website.
 From time to time as we need to update the videos, we will hold live webinars to cover new system information, and you can sign up for those events for free, if you like.
 Click here for the webinar series.

-- Departments - You can go to Products > Departments and begin setting up the different Departments of your store.
+- Departments - If you have your Department information in spreadsheet form, we can migrate that data into our system and do all of that setup for you.
+If you don't have it in a spreadsheet, you will need to set it up before your product data can be added.
+In the Rain system, your Departments are the broadest possible groupings of your products, and are mainly used to view sales report information for the major sections of your store.
+You can go to Products > Departments and begin setting up the different Departments of your store.
 The system will track sales by department for products that have been added to a department.
 In many cases, one department might encompass several of your Categories in your Products module.
 For example, you might have categories for Fishing, Camping, and Hunting products, and a Department in your store for Outdoors that encompasses all three of those product areas.
 If you already use a POS system, it is probably best to keep your Departments set up the same way as you have them in that system.
 Departments are necessary if you want to get the best results from your financial reports from the system.
+Click here to learn more about how to set up your Departments.

-- Categories - You can go into your Products > Categories and begin setting up your Categories, if you have not already done so.
-It is a good idea to write these out on paper, complete with your sub-categories, before you create them in the system, so that you will have a better idea of how they should be arranged.
+- Categories - If you have your Categories in spreadsheet form, we can migrate that data into the system for you.
+If you don't have them in a spreadsheet, you'll need to set them up before we can begin adding products to the system.
+In the Rain system, Categories are ways you can organize your products into small, logical groups that are useful for viewing on a website or seeing detailed information in your sales reports.
+You can go into your Products > Categories and begin setting up your Categories, if you have not already done so.
+If you haven't yet organized them, it is a good idea to write these out on paper, complete with your sub-categories, before you create them in the system, so that you will have a better idea of how they should be arranged.
 Categories are necessary if you will be selling your products on the web, and even if you won't be doing that, Categories are very useful for logically organizing your products into smaller, more specific groups for more focused reporting as well as managing sale prices and other bulk activities.
+Click here to learn more about setting up your Categories.

-- Products / Classes - Whether you have a current POS system or you are starting from scratch, your products can be loaded very quickly into the system with a spreadsheet upload.
-For this to work, you need to have already set up your Vendors, Categories and ideally, your Departments as well.
+- Products - Whether you have a current POS system or you are starting from scratch, your products can be loaded very quickly into the system with a spreadsheet upload.
+You will need to provide your product data spreadsheets to our Migration team so they can load the data for you, and your Account Manager will make sure you're in communication with your Migration expert for this process.
+For this to work, we either need to have already migrated your Vendors, Categories and Departments, or you need to have already set them up in the system.
 Many of our clients will do this themselves, setting up part of their inventory in the system and adding products as they go.
 Others do not have accurate information in their old POS and wish to start over from scratch.
 Still others have their old POS set up accurately and will just migrate the information over into our system.
-In any case, this is work that you can do yourself with some instruction from our support team, or you can have us do it for a migration fee.
+In any case, this is work that you can do yourself with some instruction from our support team, or you can have us do it for you with our Migration team.
+Click here for more information on how to add Products to your system.

+- Classes - If you have your class data in spreadsheet form, our migration team can load them all into the system for you.
+If not, you will need to set them up.
 Your Classes can be set up by entering the information exactly as you have done for your website into the Classes module, and the classes will integrate seamlessly with our Calendar system.
 Your Account Manager can answer any of your how-to questions on setting up this part of the system.
+Click here for more information on how to set up your Classes.

 - Customers - If you currently have a database of customer information, we can migrate this for you.
-You can do this work yourself, or you can have us do it for you for an hourly migration fee.
+You can do this work yourself, or you can have us do it for you if you have a spreadsheet of your customers.
 This part of the system can track things like reward points and outstanding gift cards / certificates as well as full transaction history and customer information.
+Click here for more information on how to add your Customers to the Rain system.

 - Data Migration - If we are migrating your POS data, we will do an initial migration of the data it is possible to migrate (your Account Manager will have more information for you on what can and cannot be migrated) so you can review it and see how it displays and is used in our system.
 This will actually happen fairly early in this process so you have time to work with the data and make sure it came over correctly.
 You will need to keep to the following guidelines to make sure your total migration process works as well as possible: